habeeba13/hangout-reccomender/README.md

 Remember not to commit your .env or API keys.

 Deployment Options
-GitHub Codespaces: Follow the “Live Preview” steps above—instant sharing.
+GitHub Codespaces: Follow the “Live Preview” steps above—-instant sharing.

 Acknowledgments